deltachat/deltachat-pages/_posts/2021-09-11-eppd-provider-criteria.md

 ## Finding Criteria for e-mail comparisons

 Early this year we applied for EU funding to come up with a thorough e-mail provider comparison approach and to improve our apps while doing that.
-In April we received funding from [DAPSI EU consortium](https://dapsi.ngi.eu/hall-of-fame/eppd/) to support a more comprehensive approach of comparing e-mail providers.
+In April we received funding from the [DAPSI EU consortium](https://dapsi.ngi.eu/hall-of-fame/eppd/) to support a more comprehensive approach of comparing e-mail providers.
 To find out about useful comparison criteria, we systematically asked Delta Chat power users from ten countries, about what they need from a provider - including what their communities like or dislike about different providers.
 We just finished a report on these interviews and the criteria which we now use for comparing e-mail providers in the next couple of months.

 <a href="../assets/blog/eppd_criteria_final.pdf">
     <img src="../assets/blog/eppd_criteria_final.jpg"